 I didn’t bring the green bag, I brought the other one.

-Fanny is not with Emily, she’s with her other friend.
+Elliot is not with Cowy, he’s with her other friend.

-Greg and Louis have found another creek to play.
+Billy and Baby Bot have found another creek to play.

 The numbers can also act as determiners in some cases.
 When these are in a sentence and they are followed by a noun, they might act as determiners, and they can clarify the number of elements that are being talked about.
 For example: “I have ten eggs in the kitchen.”